Legacy FAQ Index

 Electrical Noise

 When electrical noise is introduced on the line, it can cause the MaxSonar sensors to output unstable readings.
 Known items that cause excessive power supply noise are Sharp infrared range sensors, XBee radios, some wireless control systems, some switching power supplies, some servos, etc. There is a simple solution that eliminates the effects of a dirty power supply to the sensor.
-Please click this
+Please click this link to view the solution.

 Multiple Sensors

 The first and most obvious cause of unstable readings is interference when running multiple sensors.
 This can in general be easily determined and corrected.
 When running more than one sensor they should be pointed in different directions or they should be ran at different times.
+To read more about operating multiple sensors read "How can I use more than one MaxSonar® in the same system?"

 Physical Wave Effects